ritwikadas07/Computer-Vision-Final-Project/README.md

 ## Step 3: Extract Keypoint Values

-In this crucial step, we focused on extracting keypoints from the poses, faces, and hands captured in the video frames, as mentioned.
+In this, we focused on extracting keypoints from the poses, faces, and hands captured in the video frames, as mentioned.
 These keypoints are essentially the coordinates that pinpoint critical positions and movements of the signer.
 They are vital for our LSTM model because they serve as the data input that teaches the model how to interpret different sign language gestures accurately.
 We saved these keypoints as numpy arrays, which allowed us to efficiently manage and process this data for the subsequent stages of our project.

 ## Step 4: Setup Folders for Collection

 We organized our dataset by creating directories for each action our model needed to recognize.
 This structured approach helped us manage and access video data efficiently during training and testing.

 ## Step 5: Collect Keypoint Values for Training and Testing

 We used our webcam to capture video sequences that showcased various sign language gestures.
 As we performed each gesture in front of the camera, our system was hard at work extracting keypoints from every video frame.

 To ensure our model learned effectively, we organized the data collection into specific labels.
 For each sign gesture—like "Hello," "Goodbye," "Please," "Thank you," "Yes," and "No"—the system captured 30 frames.
 The process was clearly monitored, as each frame collection was displayed in the top-left corner of our interface, indicating "Collecting frames from {label} Video Number: {number}".
-To add diversity to our data, I alternated between using my right and left hands, capturing 15 frames with one hand followed by 15 frames with the other.
+To add diversity to our data, we alternated between using my right and left hands, capturing 15 frames with one hand followed by 15 frames with the other.

 Below are some sample pictures that illustrate the frames we collected: